 Leave materials.
 Make a nice folder labeled "National Association of Letter Carriers (NALC)" with your contact information on the front, perhaps along with some artwork or last year's food drive postcard.
-Include the new "Partnership Opportunities" brochure.
 Point them to the NALC food drive web page: www.nalc.org/food.
 Provide the contact information for your food bank(s) and/or other partners (with their permission).